pariveda-ny-data-science/twitter-updates/README.md

 https://github.com/slackapi/python-slackclient
 https://api.slack.com/custom-integrations/legacy-tokens

-# Database.ini
+# Property File Management
-create a file called Database.ini and add the following to it
+create a file called properties.ini and add the following to it
 ```
 [postgresql]
 host=fill in